Judaism Equals Theater

 By Tuvia Tenenbom

-To many people the assertion that Judaism is a theatrical concept is blasphemous or, in the least, pretty bizarre.
+To many people, the assertion that Judaism is a theatrical concept is blasphemous or, in the least, pretty bizarre.
 But the truth is that Judaism shares, conceptually, with Theater more than with anything else.

 Well, here comes the concept that Judaism equals Theater.

 What the Jewish "Written Word" does is merely provide a compass by which one can finagle his way into that mysterious maze called Life.
-To make sure nobody fucks this up and crowns themselves an all-knowing leader one shiny morning, the flame keepers of Jewish thought, those famed Talmudic rabbis, instituted the axiom that every opinion has an equally valid opposite opinion.
+To make sure nobody screws this up and crowns themselves an all-knowing leader one shiny morning, the flame keepers of Jewish thought, those famed Talmudic rabbis, instituted the axiom that every opinion has an equally valid opposite opinion.
 And just like theater, where characters won't stay long enough to answer the audience's questions, Jews don't have leaders who will satisfactorily answer any question.
 After all, how can you accept a leader's fatwa when his chief opponent is equally right?

 But, you might keep asking, if nobody leads the way, how will the flock move?

-To keep those of us who lack a basic sense of direction from ever getting lost, Judaism came up with a perfect leader.
+To keep those of us who lack a sense of direction from ever getting lost, Judaism came up with a perfect leader.
 His name is Messiah, a.k.a.
-"The Messiah that Never Arrives".
+"The Messiah that Never Arrives."
 That Messiah is somewhere out there, but he would evaporate in front of your eyes the moment you think you have seen him.
 Try to imagine, if you will, Messiah's arrival in Israel: there won't be two living Jews who will accept his authority.

 Whether or not a Messiah arrives, Judaism and Theater have something else in common: the Metaphor.
 Because theatrical characters and Jewish Law have nothing to do with reality, the Metaphors created by both have infinite power.

-You might ask, if Judaism is Theater and Theater is Judaism, then what is Jewish Theater?
+You might ask: if Judaism is Theater and Theater is Judaism, what then is Jewish Theater?

 For Jewish Theater to exist as such, it must take its cues from ancient Jewish texts.
-This means that no idea should be foreign to such a theater, no question silenced, and no answer ever supplied.
+And this means that no idea should be foreign to such a theater, no question silenced, and no answer ever supplied.
 The life of the theatrical, much like the life of the Jew, is best lived when it is shrouded by the glory of the unknown and lit by the excitement of the ever-lasting Question Mark.